 Required data under Tex.
 Prop.
 Code § 52.002:

-- Firstly, full name of the judgment debtor
+- Full name of the judgment debtor

-- Also, last known address
+- Last known address of the debtor

 - Name and address of the judgment creditor